Do either of these scenarios sound familiar?

 This tried and true testing process allows the audit team to catch any significant errors or fraud.
 Auditors are trained to work long hours, know what’s needed, and find significant deficiencies.
-But they should not recommend changes or corrections, as this could create a serious conflict of interest.
-If they did, they would be met with the wrath of the PCAOB (the auditors’ auditor) and the Department of Justice!
+However, they should not recommend changes or corrections, as this could create a serious conflict of interest.
+If they do, they would be met with the wrath of the PCAOB (the auditors’ auditor) and the Department of Justice!

-This process is ingrained in the minds of external auditors and problems can arise if they join the industry or an advisory group.
+This process is ingrained in the minds of external auditors, and problems can arise if they join the industry or an advisory group.
 Many can break this mindset as they take on positions in industry.
 Yet for those who never leave audit, the find-the-problem mentality doesn’t morph into fix-the-problem.

 Taking it even further, many audit and consulting firms employ the SALY method: Same As Last Year.
 This is a practice where the firm just repurposes deliverables from previous years or clients.
 This leads to deliverables that aren’t tailored to your needs or processes.